UdayJPatel/nodesimpleuser/README.md

 # nodesimpleuser
-A simple Node app that adds users and list them
+A simple Node app that adds users and list them.
+All you need to do is install Nodejs and mongodb